Who is this guy?

-Years later (and fed up with all the bullshit that came with filmmaking), he said, “The hell with movies!
+Years later, after being fed up with all the bullshit that came with filmmaking, he said, “The hell with movies!
 I wanna write a book!”

 “Start small, hone your craft, and then jump into something larger” was a philosophy he’s always followed since his filmmaking days and later applied it to prose.
 He wrote nearly one hundred short stories, all in the horror genre (something he’s loved since childhood).
 Over half of those tales found a home in various anthologies from publishers such as Blood Bound Books, Comet Press, Apokrupha, Necrotic Tissue Magazine, and Strangehouse Books… as well as a bunch of publishers that probably shouldn’t have been publishing in the first place.

 When it came time to write a novel, he sat his ass in a chair and put fingers to keyboard, then took a deep breath and… got intimidated and returned to writing even more short stories.

 When he was ready to take the plunge a second time, he cranked out two novels.
-The first, A Warm Place to Hide, sits on a shelf (to be edited next) but the second, Kinfolk, was published by Grindhouse Press in 2018.
+The first, A Warm Place to Hide, sits on a shelf (to be edited soon) but the second, Kinfolk, was published by Grindhouse Press in 2018.
 The novel, about two criminal brothers locked in a high-octane battle with a clan of bloodthirsty cannibals, was praised by numerous book bloggers, reviewers, and websites including GingerNuts Of Horror which said, "From the very first moment until the last blood-soaked scene you will be left breathless."

 Matt also has the short story collections Monkey’s Box of Horrors - Tales of Terror: Vol. 1 and Monkey’s Bucket of Horrors - Tales of Terror: Vol. 2.
-A third volume (with an even ridiculously longer title of Monkey’s Butcher Block of Horrors - Tales of Terror: Volume 3) will be published early 2020.
+A third volume (with the even ridiculously longer title of Monkey’s Butcher Block of Horrors - Tales of Terror: Volume 3) will be published early 2020.

 His forthcoming novel, The Rotting Within, an occult/creature-feature, will be published by Grindhouse Press in December 2020.